solana-labs/solana/book/src/proposals/rent.md

 * accounts loaded as "credit only" for a transaction could very reasonably be expected to have rent due,

-  but would not be debitable during any such transaction
+  but would not be writable during any such transaction

 * a mechanism to "beat the bushes" \(i.e. go find accounts that need to pay rent\) is desirable,